 I was able to go to the northern part of Grenada where we could sea leatherback sea turtles laying eggs.

-Stephanie has been working with our team at Hill’s Veterinary Hospital this summer!
+Stephanie has been working with our team since the summer of 2017!